30 Lies Everyone Tells During a Job Interview

-Honesty is a great virtue to strive for.
-That said, not everyone hits the mark—especially when it concerns primping qualifications in the middle of a job interview.
-In fact, researchers from the University of Massachusetts found that an overwhelming 81 percent of people have lied about themselves at some point during a job interview.
-So whether you’re a hiring manager hoping to spot common lies or a candidate trying to separate what’s okay to fabricate and what’s not, here are some of the most frequently occurring fibs that people tell during the interview process.
+Honesty is usually the best policy.
+And yet, we've all been known to offer up a lie here and there—especially when it comes to primping qualifications in a job interview.
+In fact, researchers from the University of Massachusetts found that an overwhelming 81 percent of people have lied about themselves at some point during the interview process.

 "I'm definitely willing to relocate for the right opportunity."

 People will say pretty much anything if it means securing their dream job.
 However, this is one of those job interview lies that can really come back to bite you.
 Sure, this lie might snag you the job—but if you falsely tell a potential employer that you're open to moving anywhere in the country, then you might be unpleasantly surprised when your subsequent job offer is contingent upon your relocation to the Midwest.

 When you're desperate for a new job, you're seemingly willing to overlook the small things—like a two-hour commute—that would normally make a position less than ideal.
 But even if you aren't aware of it at the time, telling a potential employer that you're not fazed by a crazy commute is a bold and blatant lie—and it's not one that's worth telling, seeing as that insane journey will likely lead to your eventual departure from the company.

 In fact, one survey conducted by office rental company Regus found that nearly one in five people globally have considered leaving their job just because their commute is too long.
 For workers whose commute is at least one hour, that number is 39 percent.